Egmont National Park: Conservation

 A number of projects from governmental and non-governmental organisations have commenced in an effort to remove predators from Egmont National Park and rebuild kiwi populations.
 In 2018, work was started to eradicate possums and mustelids from a 4500 hectare area.
 This area included the Kaitake Range and farmland as well as Oākura town.
 In 2023, an additional 5000 hectare area was added to the project.
-Goats were eradicated from Egmont National Park in 2022 following the worlds longest goat eradication programme.
+Goats were eradicated from the national park in 2022 following the worlds longest goat eradication programme.

 Pests are controlled through a number of means and there are more than 1060 possum, stoat and ferrets traps within Egmont National Park.
-Arial drops of the poison 1080 have also been used in the past to help control possum and stoat numbers in the park.
+Aerial drops of the poison 1080 have also been used in the past to help control possum and stoat numbers in the park.

 Due to an increase in visitor numbers, stress on alpine vegetation from being trampled led to the building of a boardwalk on the Pouakai circuit.
 Camping is also banned within 500m of the Pouakai tarns due to rubbish and toileting concerns.
 In 2017, $3.4 million dollars was committed to improving areas within the Pouakai Range, including signage, boardwalks and toileting facilities.

 Activities

 The National Park is a popular tourist location with the Department of Conservation estimating up to 400,000 people visited Egmont National Park in 2017.
 Popular activities in the park include tramping, hunting and skiing.
-While there are no deer, pigs or goats in Egmont National Park, permits can be obtained for hunting possums.
+While there are no deer, pigs or goats in the park, permits can be obtained for hunting possums.